I'm Livin' in Shame: Background and release

 The girl group debuted the single live on the Sunday, January 5, 1969 episode of the popular CBS variety program, The Ed Sullivan Show, peaking at number 10 on the American pop chart and at 14 on the UK singles chart in late winter and early spring of 1969.
 The recorded release is without the backing vocals of Mary Wilson or Cindy Birdsong (as with many singles released under this group's billing, session singers The Andantes appear on the record).

-Cash Box described it as a "spectacular performance and another standout song" that continues the story of the Supreme's earlier single "Love Child."
+Cash Box described it as a "spectacular performance and another standout song" that continues the story of the Supremes earlier single "Love Child."